solidjs/solid-docs-legacy/en/tutorials/stores_nocontext/lesson.md

 );
 ```

-So when using your own more complicated global stores that contain computations be sure to create a root.
+So when using your own more complicated global stores that contain computations, be sure to create a root.
 Or better yet, do yourself a favor and just use Context.